pspdev/pspsdk/README.md

 It also includes documentation and other resources developers can use to write software for the PSP.

+## License

-PSPSDK is distributed under a BSD-compatible license, with the exception of the files located in tools/PrxEncrypter.
-The files located in the tools/PrxEncrypter directory are subject to the terms of the GNU General Public License version 3.
+PSPSDK is distributed under a [BSD-compatible license](LICENSE), with the exception of the files located in `tools/PrxEncrypter`.
+The files located in the `tools/PrxEncrypter` directory are subject to the terms of the GNU General Public License version 3.
-See the LICENSE files for more information.
+See the `LICENSE` files for more information.

 ## Features